SmartMotion e20 Folding Electric Bike

 The front wheel, plus the tyre, weighs about 1.8 kg.
 The rear wheel should have a similar weight, not including the motor weight, the cassette and free-wheel mechanism at 4 to 5 kg.

 The Kenda tyres are marked as 20 x 1.96 inches and 406 x 50 mm in size which is wide and comfortable for a folding bike.
 The actual diameter when inflated on the wheel is about 510 mm.
 I do not understand tyre markings, which only roughly approximate the actual sizes.
 Here "406" refers to the rim size, which only adds to the confusion.
 I have seen 20 inch tyres which range from 18 to 21 inches in diameter A kevlar band inside helps to protect the tyre from punctures.
 The pressure range is 40 to 66 psi or 2.8 to 4.5 bar.

 The correct tyre pressure depends on the load it carries.
 Tyre drop is how far the wheel moves towards the road when it is loaded.
 It is expressed as a percentage of the tyre width.

 A common figure for an ideal tyre drop is 15%.
 This may require lower pressures than normal, but the bike will be no slower, or difficult to handle.
-A useful reprint on this subject is here.
+Useful information on tyre pressures is at Sheldon Brown's website and at Off The Beaten Path

 In order to allow some time between checking tyres I have adopted a 10% figure.
 For my 50 mm wide tyres this corresponds to a tyre drop of about 5 mm when loaded, by sitting on the bike.
 For me the approximate corresponding pressures are: